oVirt/ovirt-site/source/engine/engine-development-environment.html.md

 #### Database

-On Fedora 19, you need to enable postresql service:
+On Fedora 19, you need to enable postgresql service:

-      # chkconfig postresql on
+      # chkconfig postgresql on

 Based on your distribution it may be that you require to initialize the database.